AntonioDiaz/machine-learning-specialization/README.md

 * [Lab 04](01_supervised_ml_regression_and_classification/01_week/C1_W1_Lab04_Gradient_Descent_Soln.ipynb): Gradient Descent.

 ### Week 2: Regression with multiple input variables

+>This week, you'll extend linear regression to handle multiple input features.
+You'll also learn some methods for improving your model's training and performance, such as vectorization, feature scaling, feature engineering and polynomial regression.
+At the end of the week, you'll get to practice implementing linear regression in code.

+__Learning Objectives__
 * Use vectorization to implement multiple linear regression
 * Use feature scaling, feature engineering, and polynomial regression to * improve model training
 * Implement linear regression in code